ashi009/node-fast-html-parser/README.md

 # Fast HTML Parser [![NPM version](https://badge.fury.io/js/node-html-parser.png)](http://badge.fury.io/js/node-html-parser) [![Build Status](https://travis-ci.org/taoqf/node-html-parser.svg?branch=master)](https://travis-ci.org/taoqf/node-html-parser)

 Fast HTML Parser is a _very fast_ HTML parser.
-Which will generate a simplified DOM tree, with basic element query support.
+Which will generate a simplified DOM tree, with element query support.

 Per the design, it intends to parse massive HTML files in lowest price, thus the performance is the top priority.
 For this reason, some malformatted HTML may not